namdarine/namdarine.github.io/_posts/2024-05-08-Cloud_computing.md

 3. **Anytime/anywhere productivity** : If there is an internet connection, the customers can use SaaS products anytime and anywhere.
 Adding users is as simple as registering and paying for new seats - customers can purchase more data storage for a nominal charge.

 Some SaaS vendors allow the user to customize their product from provided a companion PaaS solution.

+# Reference
+What are iaas, paas and SAAS?.
+IBM.
+(2024, March 8). https://www.ibm.com/topics/iaas-paas-saas